Looking for a quote for your auto insurance?

 What is a deductible?

-Starting off simple, a deductible is an amount that you have to pay for MPI or a private insurance provider will pay for a claim on your vehicle.
+Starting off simple, a deductible is an amount that you have to pay when making a claim regarding damage or theft of your vehicle.
 So, if you have a $200 deductible for example and you have a fender bender, you have to pay that $200 in order to get your vehicle repaired.
 Since some repairs can be very costly, deductibles save us a lot of money in order to get the repairs needed at a reasonable cost.
-The basic deductible in Manitoba is $500, which is included in all basic vehicle policies, and it is up to the customer to purchase a lower deductible in order to have better coverage.
+The basic deductible in Manitoba is $750, which is included in all basic vehicle policies.
+You can choose to buy down your deductible, which means you will pay slightly more for your insurance but less at the time of a loss.
+The table below shows these options at a glance.

 What is the difference between the deductible amounts?

-Look at it this way, the lower the deductible, say $100, the more it will cost annually, however, the more perils (risks) covered.
-Alternatively, if you choose a higher deductible such as the basic $500 it will cost less annually but fewer perils are covered and it can lead to being more expensive if you have to submit claims.
-Tip: if you have multiple claims such as a windshield that needs to be replaced and vandalism you have to pay for both deductibles.
-Depending on what deductible you have you could be paying $500×2=$1,000 or $100×2=$200.
+Look at it this way, the lower the deductible, say $200 Plus, the more it will cost annually, however, the more perils (risks) covered.
+Alternatively, if you choose a higher deductible such as the basic $750 it will cost less annually but fewer perils are covered and it can lead to being more expensive if you have to submit claims.
+Tip: if you have multiple claims such as a windshield that needs to be replaced and as well as vandalism from a separate incident, you have to pay for both deductibles.
 Needless to say, it can add up.

 What does each deductible level cover me for?